matryx/nanome-docs/docs/navigation/menus.md

 <vimg src="navigating-page/Display-Atom-Adaptive.jpg" />

-Show atoms with radius proportion to their b-factor value and hide bonds.
+Show atoms with radius proportion to their color value and hide bonds.

 - Ball & Stick